Crossfields Institute Level 3

 - The course includes 90 contact hours.
 Peer support and self-directed study is encouraged between modules.
 Assessment is via a portfolio of reflective notes and mini-essays.

 The Diploma in Practical Spirituality and Wellness allows you to explore and deepen your spirituality, learn about the demonstrable health benefits of spiritual practice and strengthen your ability to help others.
 Spirituality can be seen as a person’s natural connection with the wonder and energy of life, emphasising the healing of the person, not just the disease.
 It is the instinct to explore our experiences and their meaning.
 Taking a person-centered approach, the course will offer you practical strategies that can be shared with others and integrated into your current career.
 This diploma is accredited by Ofqual and welcomes students of all faiths and none.
-The course consists of four modules:
+The course consists of four modules spaced over a six month period:

 Module 1: Person Centred Spiritual Practice